ryan-mcclue/ryan-mcclue/src/perf.md

   so, work in chunk sizes of L3 cache size with overlapped computation to maximise throughput overlap file reads with computation. (linux io_uring asynchronous; so a file reader kernel thread more efficient than userspace implementation)

+18.
+The bottom bits of floating point sensitive to rounding, and what affects rounding is order of operations.
+So, if epsilon 0, would have to recreate generation steps exactly.
+Larger epsilon values give more flexibility for optimisation.

+If we just measure the cost of streaming from main memory and computation operations see getting 0.9GB/s.
+As we know memory bandwidth, we know we're not memory limited (in fact, very rarely are).

+Want to measure theoretical performance for computation.
+Notice that libc calls occur (in fact any external libraries), which have numerous edge cases they have to handle (e.g. have to set errno if input is -1 etc.)
+So, if we ascertain input ranges for our functions, can eliminate edge cases (do this by testing min/max for value)

 back-end has execution ports that execute uops.